 In other states, raw milk sales are legal only direct from the farm.
 In this case (and it’s really a pretty safe deal, probably the best way to buy!), farmer’s markets are also a good place to ask.
 If you know a place sells beef, they may also sell raw milk.
 It’s a good idea to know your farmer anyway, so you’re sure that you’re getting milk from a clean, safe operation.
 We visit our farmer on a regular basis!

 In some states, herd shares are also illegal (sigh).
 In this case, you may be able to buy the milk “for pet use,” or some farmers will set it out and “suggest” a donation — then you come and get it and leave money.
 It’s not *technically* a sale!
-Others, especially near s tate line, will go across the state line to get raw milk if the laws are better (although carrying raw milk across state lines is, again, illegal…sigh).
+Others, especially near state lines, will go across the state line to get raw milk if the laws are better (although carrying raw milk across state lines is, again, illegal…sigh).

 Talk to others at health food stores, farmer’s markets, and other like-minded communities.
 You’ll often find “underground” options in these locations.
 If raw milk sales are legal, either at the store, direct from the farm, or through herd shares, you can check Eat Wild to look for farms near you.